-In March 2024 the Council gave its approval for the Environmental, Social and Governance Committee to be renamed the Sustainability Committee.
 The Sustainability Committee is responsible for reviewing, challenging and approving submissions in respect of the Lloyd's Sustainability, Culture and Responsible Business Strategies.
 This responsibility includes reviewing employee engagement surveys which are set from time to time.

 The Sustainability Committee is chaired by Lord Mark Sedwill, the Senior Independent Deputy Chairman of Lloyd's.
 The remaining members are drawn from the Council, representation from the market, subject matter experts and executive members.
 The Sustainability Committee membership includes the Lloyd's Corporate Affairs Director, Chief Underwriting Officer, and Chief People Officer, who are responsible for leading and executing Lloyd's (Corporation and Market) sustainability strategy globally.
 This includes driving Lloyd's climate action commitments.
-For further information on the expertise of Sustainability Committee members, please see Lloyds.com.